-- (a) In view of the nature of the offer made by the United Kingdom, the Agency shall from time to time select from the Facilities List and designate to the Community and the United Kingdom those facilities or parts thereof to which it wishes to apply routine inspections in accordance with paragraph (b) of this Article and with Articles 79 to 82.
-In respect of facilities or parts thereof not at any given time so designated, the United Kingdom and the Community will continue to provide the Agency with all information necessary for the implementation of safeguards. - (b) The number, intensity and duration of routine inspections, applying optimum timing, shall be kept to the minimum consistent with the effective implementation of the safeguards procedures set forth in this Agreement, and the optimum and most economical use of available inspection resources under this Agreement shall be made.
+- (a) In view of the nature of the offer made by the United Kingdom, the Agency shall from time to time select from the Facilities List and designate to the United Kingdom those facilities or parts thereof to which it wishes to apply routine inspections in accordance with paragraph (b) of this Article and with Articles 77 to 80.
+In respect of facilities or parts thereof not at any given time so designated, the United Kingdom will continue to provide the Agency with all information necessary for the implementation of safeguards. - (b) The Agency shall keep the number, intensity and duration of routine inspections, applying optimum timing, to the minimum consistent with the effective implementation of the safeguards procedures set forth in this Agreement, and shall make the optimum and most economical use of inspection resources available to it.

-The Agency may carry out one routine inspection per year in respect of each facility or part thereof designated in accordance with Article 78(a) which has a content or annual throughput, whichever is greater, of nuclear material not exceeding five effective kilograms.
+The Agency may carry out one routine inspection per year in respect of each facility or part thereof designated in accordance with Article 76(a) which has a content or annual throughput, whichever is greater, of nuclear material not exceeding five effective kilograms.

-The number, intensity, duration, timing and mode of routine inspections in respect of facilities or parts thereof designated in accordance with Article 78(a) and with a content or annual throughput of nuclear material exceeding five effective kilograms shall be determined on the basis that the inspection regime shall be no more intensive than is necessary and sufficient to maintain continuity of knowledge of the flow and inventory of nuclear material, and the maximum routine inspection effort in respect of such facilities or parts thereof shall be determined as follows:
+The number, intensity, duration, timing and mode of routine inspections in respect of facilities or parts thereof designated in accordance with Article 76(a) and with a content or annual throughput of nuclear material exceeding five effective kilograms shall be determined on the basis that the inspection regime shall be no more intensive than is necessary and sufficient to maintain continuity of knowledge of the flow and inventory of nuclear material, and the maximum routine inspection effort in respect of such facilities or parts thereof shall be determined as follows:

-(a) for reactors and sealed storage installations the maximum total of routine inspection per year shall be determined by allowing one sixth of a man-year of inspection for each such facility;
+- (a) for reactors and sealed storage installations the maximum total of routine inspection per year shall be determined by allowing one sixth of a person-year of inspection for each such facility; - (b) for facilities or parts of facilities where such parts have been separately designated, other than reactors or sealed storage installations, involving plutonium or uranium enriched to more than 5%, the maximum total of routine inspection per year shall be determined by allowing for each such facility or part thereof 30 $x\sqrt{E}$ person-days of inspection per year, where E is the inventory or annual throughput of nuclear material, whichever is greater, expressed in effective kilograms.
+The maximum established for any such facility or part thereof shall not, however, be less than 1.5 person-years of inspection; and

-- (b) for facilities or parts of facilities where such parts have been separately designated, other than reactors or sealed storage installations, involving plutonium or uranium enriched to more than 5%, the maximum total of routine inspection per year shall be determined by allowing for each such facility or part 30 x ,/E man-days of inspection per year, where E is the inventory or annual throughput of nuclear material, whichever is greater, expressed in effective kilograms.
-The maximum established for any such facility or part shall not, however, be less than 1.5 man-years of inspection; and - (c) for facilities or parts of facilities separately designated which are not covered by paragraphs (a) or (b), the maximum total of routine inspection per year shall be determined by allowing for each such facility or part one third of a man-year of inspection plus 0.
-4 x E man-days of inspection per year, where E is the inventory or annual throughput of nuclear material, whichever is greater, expressed in effective kilograms.
+(c) for facilities or parts of facilities separately designated which are not covered by paragraphs (a) or (b), the maximum total of routine inspection per year shall be determined by allowing for each such facility or part thereof one third of a person-year of inspection plus 0.4 x E person-days of inspection per year, where E is the inventory or annual throughput of nuclear material, whichever is greater, expressed in effective kilograms.

-The Parties to this Agreement may agree to amend the figures for the maximum inspection effort specified in this Article, upon determination by the Board that such amendment is reasonable.
+The United Kingdom and the Agency may agree to amend the figures for the maximum inspection effort specified in this Article, upon determination by the Board that such amendment is reasonable.

-Subject to Articles 78 to 80 the criteria used to determine the actual number, intensity, duration, timing and mode of routine inspections in respect of any facility or part thereof designated in accordance with Article 78(a) shall include:
+Subject to Articles 76 to 78 the criteria used to determine the actual number, intensity, duration, timing and mode of routine inspections in respect of any facility or part thereof designated in accordance with Article 76(a) shall include: